Comcast Technology Center: Use

 The building consists primarily of workspace for Comcast employees and the Four Seasons Hotel, formerly on Logan Circle.
 The hotel is on the 48th to 56th floors with a lobby and restaurant on the 60th floor.
 Accommodations include 219 rooms, 39 of them suites.
 The building also includes television studios, restaurants, a retail mall, and a parking garage.
 The entire project contains about 1566000 sqft.
-The property is co-owned by Comcast and Liberty Property Trust, and had an estimated construction cost of $1.5 billion.
+The property is co-owned by Comcast and Prologis, and had an estimated construction cost of $1.5 billion.

-Comcast's NBC owned-and-operated station WCAU (channel 10), along with Telemundo's owned-and-operated station WWSI (channel 62) announced plans to move their studio operations and offices from City Avenue, the Philadelphia-Bala Cynwyd boundary, to several of the lower floors of the building.
-The stations completed the on-air move on October 21, 2018, though some operations (such as the base for the station live vehicles) will remain in Bala Cynwyd for the time being.
+Comcast's NBC owned-and-operated station WCAU (channel 10), along with Telemundo's owned-and-operated station WWSI (channel 62) announced plans to move their studio operations and offices from City Avenue, the Philadelphia–Bala Cynwyd boundary, to several of the lower floors of the building.
+The stations completed the on-air move on October 21, 2018, though some operations (such as the base for the station's news vehicles) will remain in Bala Cynwyd for the time being.